tms57/Huddle-Challenge/README.md

 # Frontend Mentor - Huddle landing page with curved sections

+I had fixed the accessibility issue, but something went haywire with a branch that I just cannot figure out!

 ![Header/intro section for the Huddle landing page with curved sections](./design/desktop-preview.jpg)

 ## Welcome! 👋